-The above policy was then tested on numerous charts in the North Sea to see whether it met its objectives and to identify any issues.
+The above policy was then tested on numerous charts in the North Sea to see whether it met it's objectives and to identify any issues.

-The guidance in Appendix A did not raise any particular concerns but it became apparent that strictly limiting the OOD line to the extent of third scale coverage was too simplistic to adopt as a uniform policy as various issues were raised.
-To counteract these issues several exceptions were identified which are to be considered by the Geographic Managers when defining the extent of the OOD line.
-These exceptions are as follows:
+The guidance in Annex A did not raise any particular concerns but it became apparent that strictly limiting the OOD line to the extent of third scale coverage was too simplistic to adopt as a uniform policy as various issues were raised.
+To counteract these issues several exceptions were identified which are to be considered when defining the extent of the OOD line.
+These exceptions are as follows :

-- 1. The OOD line will only be drawn around 'larger' areas of third scale coverage.
-Small areas around bays and estuaries will not be shown to avoid cluttering the chart unnecessarily. - 2.
-Offshore 'Through' Traffic the OOD line should avoid crossing any known offshore coastal routes for large vessels.
+1 The OOD line will only be drawn around 'larger' areas of third scale coverage.
+Small areas around bays, estuaries will be generalised but are not to have an OOD line to avoid cluttering the chart unnecessarily.

+2. Offshore 'Through' Traffic - the OOD line should avoid crossing any known offshore coastal routes for large vessels.
 This is to avoid such vessels having to continually switch scale paper charts as they follow the coast.
-Note: It is recommended that historical AIS data is used to ensure this. - 3.
-Buffer Zone the OOD may need to be shrunk slightly to allow for a narrow 'band' of detail (at least 1cm at chart scale) within third scale coverage.
-This allows for the safe transition from first to third scale when the second scale is not available eg where it is not an INT chart. - 4.
-Complexity where the resultant OOD line shows a complicated display of second/ third scale 'pockets' it is to be simplified to create a clear and unambiguous picture. - 5.
-Clash with area features clashes with major area features such as oilfields and Traffic Separation Schemes are to be avoided as two displays of the same feature will result.
+Note: It is recommended that historical AIS data is used to ensure this.

+3. Buffer Zone - the OOD may need to be shrunk slightly to allow for a narrow 'band' of detail (at least 1cm at chart scale) within third scale coverage.
+This allows for the safe transition from first to third scale when the second scale is not available eg where it is not an INT chart.

+4. Complexity - where the resultant OOD line shows a complicated display of second/ third scale 'pockets' it is to be simplified to create a clear and unambiguous picture.

+5. Clash with area Features - clashes with major area features such as oilfields/ Traffic Separation Schemes are to be avoided as two displays of the same feature will result.
 Whether the OOD line is brought landward or seaward of the feature depends on the type of feature and its importance.

-- 6. Chart integrity where the placement of the OOD line creates issues with the integrity of subsequent smaller scale charts ie multiple smaller scales showing exactly the same generalized detail, a review of those charts may be needed.
-If deemed to be still required in the chart series, the position of the OOD line may then require amendment on a chart ie moving it landward to avoid duplication of display. - 7.
-Chart value similar to 6.
-A balance between the percentage of a chart that shows navigable (useful?) detail and that which shows generalized planning information is required.
-Too much of the latter and the value of a chart will start to be questioned.
-For very small scale charts, which are at least third scale across most of their area, there will possibly be a need to retain a sparse coverage of depths and contours to avoid them becoming obsolescent as a chart eg Admiralty chart 2. - 8.
-Local Safety factors if a safety risk is created by the omission of a feature when applying the new policy, the rules are to be over ridden and the feature included eg an isolated platform lying out to sea but just inside the corner of the OOD line e.
-FINAL RECOMMENDED POLICY.
+6. Chart integrity - where the placement of the OOD line creates issues with the integrity of subsequent smaller scale charts ie multiple smaller scales showing exactly the same generalised detail, a review of those charts may be needed.
+If deemed to be still required in the chart series, the position of the OOD line may then require amendment on a chart ie moving it landward to avoid duplication of display.

+7. Chart value - similar to 6.
+A balance, between the percentage of a chart that shows navigable (useful ?) detail and that which shows generalised planning information is required.
+Too much of the latter and the 'value' of a chart will start to be questioned.
+For a small number of very small scale charts, which are at least third scale across most of their area, there may be a need to retain a sparse coverage of depths and contours eg Admiralty chart 2.